 * Have a tree planted in a U.S. National Forest for a person who loves nature and the outdoors

-* Do you know someone who loves animals?
+* Know someone who loves animals?
 A donation can be made to the World Wildlife Fund (WWF) where the recipient can choose the animal with a Gift Adoption Card

-- Also at home donate your time and talents to others.
-Ask or call your neighbor who is elderly if they need anything from the post office or supermarket when you make that trip.
-Help out at your church, you may be surprised to see how many outreach programs are operating or ask about starting a program yourself.
+- Also at home donate our time and talents to others.
+Ask or call our neighbor who is elderly if they need anything from the post office or supermarket when we make that trip.
+Help out at our church, we may be surprised to see how many outreach programs are operating or ask about starting a program yourself.

-- Help out at your local soup kitchen, meals on wheels, or be a BIG Brother or BIG Sister.
+- Help out at our local soup kitchen, meals on wheels, or be a BIG Brother or BIG Sister.

 - Create your own coupons such as:

-* Three nights or days of free babysitting for your parents to have "date nights" again.
+* Three nights or days of free babysitting for parents to have "date nights" again

 * Perhaps cooking lessons for a grandchild from a grandparent

-* Twelve free back massages, for your spouse
+* Twelve free back massages, for our spouse

 * Free snow shoveling for anyone

-* AND give yourself a gift by always doing things like helping to carry items up stairs for people or holding doors open for others behind you
+* AND give ourselves a gift by always doing things like helping to carry items up stairs for other people or holding doors open for strangers

-- Consider a "coupon" book from fast food places to hand out to strangers who are poor and homeless.
-Yes, just be aware of your surroundings as you walk down Main Street USA.
-Pay attention to the details and unfortunately, you will see someone who needs your help, even here in America.
+- Consider a "coupon" from fast food places to hand out to those who are poor and homeless.
+Yes, just being aware of our surroundings as you walk down Main Street USA.
+Pay attention to the details and unfortunately, we will see someone who needs our help, even here in America.

 Everyone in the family has opened their gifts, what remains is two 30 gallon sized plastic bags filled with ripped, torn, and soiled (perhaps some eggnog spilled) wrapping paper that isn't recycled.